 MRSA cannot be identified by symptoms alone.
 A MRSA test is needed to confirm what’s causing the infection.
 Another test, called a antimicrobial susceptibility test, can help your vet choose the best antibiotic for the infection, if antibiotics are needed.
 Fortunately, most MRSA infections in pets are not severe and tend to be limited to skin infections.
 Mild and moderate infections often respond well without antibiotics by using good wound management and diligent hygiene and prevention techniques.
 And, there are alternative remedies that work very well for animals.

 Treating pets with MRSA

-As I mentioned above, antibiotics are most commonly used to treat MRSA or Staph.
-Be sure your vet tests the infection to determine the right antibiotic if you choose to use them.
-Many of the same natural remedies that work for people with MRSA can also help with pets, especially dogs and horses.
+Antibiotics are most commonly used to treat MRSA or Staph.
+But many of the same natural remedies that work for people can also help with pets, especially dogs and horses.
 In fact, essential oils like tea tree, lavender, eucalyptus and some antibacterial blends can be used for larger dogs just as for people with skin infections.
 For smaller dogs, essential oils must be diluted with a carrier oil (such as grape seed oil) before applying to the skin.

 Pet food and diet

 Just like people, diet plays a big role in warding off infections for our pets.
 The more natural and less processed your pet’s food, the stronger their immune system and the easier it is to recover and prevent infections.
 At a minimum, your pet’s food should meet AAFCO requirements to ensure you pet’s basic nutritional needs are met.
 Because the words ‘natural’ and ‘organic’ are not regulated, you need to look beyond the food’s label and marketing materials to judge its true quality.